Robert-Selemani/Air-Quality-Prediction/README.md

 ## Objective
 The objective of this challenge was to predict air quality readings from AirQo’s sensors using Sentinel 5P data.

+## License & Rights
+Commercial use of this source code in full or in part will require a written approval by the authors.